mochoabuilds/-cognition-/README.md

 ## DISCUSSION
 OPEN ISSUES
 + **Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)**
-+ Better handling the 10% of "edge cases" (unusual cases that are not commmon in training data)
++ Better handle the 10% of "edge cases" (unusual cases that are not commmon in training data)
 + Branch object persistence models across multiple cameras
 + Better understand the front-back orientation of human limbs due to clothing, lighting, background
-+ **Lower processing power bills - bridge the Edge-Cloud barrier, apprenticeship learning, etc.**
++ **Lower processing power bills/energy use - bridge the Edge-Cloud barrier!
 + Determinine the metrics that improve downstream performance

 ## TIMELINE
 + Winter 2018 — Spring 2020
     + Conceptualizing, Literature Review & Ethnographic Research
 + Summer 2020
-    + Proof-Of-Concept:  People/Footfall Counter that tracks the number of people entering/exiting a building on a Raspberry Pi
+    + Proof-Of-Concept:  People/Footfall Counter that tracks the number of people entering/exiting a room on a Raspberry Pi
-    + Alpha:  Tracking Gestures and Classifying Items in Neighborhood Market Scenarios on a NVIDIA Jetson
+    + Alpha:  Tracking Gestures and Classifying Items in Neighborhood Market Scenarios on a tbd device
 + Fall 2020
-    + Beta:  Guests walk into market, pick up items, walk out with items and upon exit a bill is calculated and sent via SMS that ask guests to pay thru their own mobile payment system.
+    + Beta:  Autonomous (Cashierless) Checkout
+    + Features:  Inventory Assistant, Purchasing Assistant

 ## SANDBOX
-+ Reliability planning: recovering gracefully from internet/power outages
 + How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?

 ## BIBLIOGRAPHY